Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multinode_simultaneous_transfers.md

 ## Global settings

 The MAXCNX and MAXTRANS parameters control the Transfer CFT maximum number of simultaneous connections and authorized parallel transfers respectively.
-It is important to remember that the MAXCNX and MAXTRANS values in a multi- node architecture apply to each node.
+It is important to remember that the MAXCNX and MAXTRANS values in a multi-node architecture apply to each node.
 This means that if there are 3 nodes, multiply the MAXCNX value by 3 to have the actual value for that Transfer CFT.

 If you have limited resources, set the MAXTRANS to a low value.
 If resources are not limited, a rule of thumb might be to set MAXTRANS to the sum of all partner CNXINOUT values (maximum value of 1000).